-Through the experience of directly counseling and representing clients (under the supervision of the professor) in various forums, students will learn professional responsibility and advocacy skills, substantive law and procedural rules related to their projects, and will closely examine the role of the public interest in intellectual property and other areas of the law related to technology, as well as the public interest in government transparency and press freedom.
-Clients may include individual artists, filmmakers, non-profit organizations, policymakers, or entrepreneurs.
+Through the experience of directly counseling and representing clients (under the supervision of the professor) in various forums, students will learn professional responsibility and advocacy skills, substantive law and procedural rules related to their projects, and will closely examine the role of the public interest in intellectual property, First Amendment rights, and other areas of the law related to technology, as well as the public interest in government transparency and press freedom.
+Clients may include individual artists, filmmakers, non-profit organizations, early-stage startups, policymakers, journalists, or entrepreneurs.
 Potential projects include:

 - Drafting and filing amicus briefs or regulatory comments

 - Counseling and representing nonprofits, entrepreneurs, scientists, or others with IP or tech-related challenges

 - Counseling individuals and institutions in the developing world

 - Filing amicus briefs in state and federal courts of appeal and the U.S. Supreme Court

 - Helping low-budget and marginalized documentary filmmakers make fair use of copyrighted materials appropriately and responsibly.